Philly Cheesesteak Rolls

 - 3 cups hot mashed potatoes (made with fat-free milk)

-- Transfer rolls to a foil-lined 15x10x1-in. baking pan.
-Bake 15-20 minutes or until meat reaches desired doneness (for medium-rare, a thermometer should read 145°; medium, 160°).
+- Bake until meat reaches desired doneness (for medium-rare, a thermometer should read 145°; medium, 160°), 12-17 minutes.
 Let stand 5 minutes before serving.
 Serve with mashed potatoes.
-Yield: 4 servings.